Moghassemiali/moghassemiali.github.io/_pages/cv.md

 ## <span style="border-left:10px solid #003f87; padding-left:12px; font-size:1.3rem; font-weight:800;">Honors and Awards</span>

 *  **Outstanding Graduate Researcher Award**, Graduate School, Clemson University, Clemson, SC (May 2025)
-   * The Outstanding Graduate Researcher Award is presented annually to two graduate student researchers at Clemson in recognition of their outstanding contributions to research activity, future promise as a research, and/or originality, imagination and significance of research or creative activity.
+   * The Outstanding Graduate Researcher Award is presented annually to two graduate student researchers at Clemson in recognition of their outstanding contributions to research activity, future promise as a researcher, and/or originality, imagination, and significance of research or creative activity.
    * 💡 *Fun Fact:* This is the first time in the history of Clemson University that an ECE department student has received such an award!
 *  **Outstanding Graduate Researcher Award**, Holcombe Electrical and Computer Engineering Department, Clemson University, Clemson, SC (April 2025)
    * The recipient of the award is determined based on the recommendation of a faculty member and evaluation by a committee of ECE faculty.
 The Holcombe Graduate Student awards have been given each year for the past 40 years in recognition of outstanding accomplishment in the preceding year by a current graduate student in the Holcombe Department of Electrical and Computer Engineering at Clemson University.
 Since their inception, the award has been accompanied by a monetary stipend, which this year is provided by the Edward D. Guy, Jr. Endowed Memorial Scholarship endowment.
 * **Graduate Research Assistantship**, Holcombe Electrical and Computer Engineering Department, Clemson University, Clemson, SC (February 2022)
-* **Distinguished Student** Master's program, Islamic Azad University - South Tehran Branch (December 2013)
+* **Distinguished Student** Master's program, Islamic Azad University - South Tehran (December 2013)
-* **Distinguished Student**, Bachelor's program, Islamic Azad University - South Tehran Branch (February 2009)
+* **Distinguished Student**, Bachelor's program, Islamic Azad University - South Tehran (February 2009)
 <br>

 ## <span style="border-left:10px solid #003f87; padding-left:12px; font-size:1.3rem; font-weight:800;">Service Experience</span>